HaydenMoussa/GamerDevProject1/README.md

 One of the joys for me was picking out the sprites, I probably spent more time on that than anything else. -Hayden

+I enjoyed making the backgrounf processes for the score system work - niko

 Shark Sprite found on itch.io made my Szym from their [spear fishing assests pack.](https://nszym.itch.io/spearfishing-assets-pack)

 Background from itch.io made by ansimuz from their [underwater fantasy pixel are collection.](https://ansimuz.itch.io/underwater-fantasy-pixel-art-environment)